 SEARCHING FOR R2-D2

-In the original shooting script and novelization there was a scene involving C-3PO and Luke which took place during the search for R2-D2.
-The fun part is that C-3PO gets to pilot the landspeeder for a little while.
-While looking for the rogue astromech droid, something makes a noise in the back of the speeder and Luke leans back to fix it while he and C-3PO talk about how they are going to explain their whereabouts when they get back.
-Most of these shots were filmed against a live projection of desert footage, much like you’d see on older TV shows when people were driving in cars.
+In the original shooting script and novelization there was a scene involving C-3PO and Luke which took place during the search for R2-D2 after he runs away from the Lars homestead.
+C-3PO even gets to pilot the landspeeder for a bit.
+While looking for the rogue astromech droid, something makes a noise in the back of the speeder, and Luke leans back to fix it while he and C-3PO talk about how they are going to explain their whereabouts when they get back.
+Most of these shots were filmed against a projection of desert footage, much like you’d see on older TV shows when people were driving in cars.

-After Luke and C-3PO find R2-D2 in the Jundland Wastes, they go have a look for some Tusken Raiders.
-They find Obi-Wan Kenobi in the process, as we know.
-Later, when Luke goes back to “collect” C-3PO, we see Luke and Obi-Wan help the droid up but as they rise, a wipe takes us to the next scene.
+After Luke and C-3PO find R2-D2 in the Jundland Wastes, they have a confrontation with some Tusken Raiders, leading them to meet Obi-Wan Kenobi.
+When Luke goes back to collect C-3PO who has lost his arm in a fall, we see Luke and Obi-Wan help the droid up, but as they rise, a wipe takes us to the next scene.
 We never get to see the group making their way back to the landspeeder.
-Some of the pictures included here imply that there was a little more to this scene than we saw.
+Some of the pictures included below imply that there was a little more to this scene.

 Oh, and let’s not forget that stylin’ poncho.
-Take note that in some photos Luke is wearing it.
-It looks like they shot some takes with it and some without it.
+It looks like they shot some takes with it and some without.
 In the finished film, we rarely saw the poncho in the Tatooine scenes.
-You can catch it in a few shots, but for the most part he was poncho-less throughout the film.
+You can catch it in a few shots (Docking Bay 94 comes to mind), but for the most part he was poncho-less throughout the film.

 BEN’S HUT

-In the Lost Cut, there’s a quick scene that involves Luke and C-3PO that we should mention.
-While inside Ben’s hut, Luke makes a certain choice about C-3PO involving his restraining bolt.
+In the Lost Cut, Luke makes a certain choice about C-3PO involving his restraining bolt.
 Luke is about to replace the bolt but suddenly stops to think to himself for a second.
 He then decides not to replace it.
-The way it is described in Star Wars Insider magazine makes it seem that there is no dialogue involved and that 3PO just sort of looks away nervously when Luke picks it up.
+The way it is described in Star Wars Insider magazine makes it seem like there is no dialogue involved, and that 3PO just looks away nervously when Luke picks it up.
 Luke’s decision not to replace the bolt probably means he trusts 3PO now and there’s no need for it anymore.

-Pablo Hidalgo of Starwars.com revealed that there’s an alternate angle of Obi-Wan Kenobi used in the first teaser trailer for Episode III which starts with a voice-over from Obi-Wan.
-Here’s what he had to say in one of his Q&A sessions on the Starwars.com forums:
+Starwars.com revealed that there’s an alternate angle of Obi-Wan Kenobi used in the first teaser trailer for Episode III which starts with a voice-over from Obi-Wan:

-That is, there’s a shot of old Obi-Wan in the [EPISODE III] trailer that’s not in Episode IV.
+There’s a shot of old Obi-Wan in the [Episode III] trailer that’s not in Episode IV.
 The trailer has a close-up shot of Obi-Wan saying “… the Jedi Knights were the guardians of …”.
 Watch the movie.
 In the final take, he’s in a medium three-shot, talking while Luke practices with his lightsaber.
 The film archives pulled up the daily of Sir Alec saying that dialogue in his closeup for use in the trailer.

-Download this re-edited Obi-Wan/Luke scene (edited by Elvis Jones) designed to match the flow of the Lost Cut
+Re-edited Obi-Wan/Luke scene designed to match the flow of the Lost Cut, edited by Elvis Jones.

 https://propstore.com/blog/beasts-of-burden-the-last-original-dewback/